aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 (note: catch per unit effort (CPUE) is the data we will be displaying)

 In order to reach this point we will be creating a cleaning script titled "global.R" saved within our project.
-We being the script by loading our packages:
+We begin the script by loading our packages:

 ```R
 library(plyr)